-There a three Cost Components to Foreign Transfers:
+There are three cost components to Foreign Transfers:

 - Exchange Rate Margins